-Entries for 2021 will open at 1000 on Saturday 17th October 2019.
-There will be 380 places for the event on open registration.
+Entries for 2022 will open at 1000 on Saturday 30th October 2021.
 Places are open on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
 There will be no waiting list for this event.

 Entry fee is £95

 In order to enter you must have completed a minimum of a marathon distance race within the cut off time of that event between 1st January 2018 and race day.
 As organisers, we reserve the right to refuse anybody entry who does not meet this standard.
 Unqualified runners may enter but will be contacted approximately 8 weeks prior to race to verify qualification plans - if they have not updated their online information by this time.

 Click here to read more about what counts as a qualifier